icing/mod_md/README.md

 ```
 where, unsurprisingly, ```mod_md``` will get a new certificate when needed.
 For a Managed Domain used in a `VirtualHost` this means a good chunk of time before the existing certificate expires.
 How early that is can be configured with `MDRenewWindow`.

 If a Managed Domain is not used by any `VirtualHost`, the `auto` mode will not renew certificates.
-The same is true if the ManagedDomain has a static certificate file via `MDCertificateFile`.
+The same is true if the Managed Domain has a static certificate file via `MDCertificateFile`.

 If you want renewal for such Managed Domains, you should set their renewal mode to `always`.